elves/elvish/README.md

 The Editor
 ----------

-Those marked with :white_check_mark: are implemeneted (but could be broken from time to time).
+Those marked with ✔ are implemeneted (but could be broken from time to time).

 Like fish:

-* Syntax highlighting :white_check_mark:
+* Syntax highlighting ✔
 * Auto-suggestion

 Like zsh:

-* Right-hand-side prompt :white_check_mark:
+* Right-hand-side prompt ✔
-* Dropdown menu completion :white_check_mark:
+* Dropdown menu completion ✔
 * Programmable line editor

 And: